Kapitan Khlebnikov: Construction and layout

 A polar-class icebreaker, combining power and technology with creature comforts, Kapitan Khlebnikov was originally designed for the rigors of the Arctic Ocean.
 The vessel has twin decks with superstructure and engine room in the middle, an icebreaker bow and transom stern.
 The stern region is cushioned to allow for the close towing of other vessels when helping them through the ice.

 Passenger accommodation is in 54 cabins and suites, with 2 dining rooms, a lounge and bar.
 Facilities include a heated indoor swimming pool, exercise room and sauna, theatre-style auditorium and shop.
 The library has a collection of polar-themed books.

 The double hull has water ballast between, with pumps that can move ballast water at up to 74 tonnes a minute to aid ice breaking.
 The hull thickness is 45 mm at the ice skirt and 25–35 mm elsewhere.
 Friction between the ship and the ice is reduced by a polymer-paint coating at the level of the ice skirt.
 An air bubbling system helps ice breaking.
 Air can be forced under pressure from 2 m above the keel from the bow to halfway down the ship.

 Service

 In addition to charters for scientific missions, and for supplying mines and other resource exploitation industries, the vessel is chartered for adventure cruises.

 Stuck in the ice

 In November 2009, the vessel was trapped in Antarctic ice in a bay near to Snow Hill Island.

-The Guardian reports that 101 passengers, mainly United Kingdom citizens, were among the 184 trapped ship's complement.
-The excursion was called the "Emperor Penguin Safari", and was arranged by an adventure travel firm called "Exodus".
-Three of the UK passengers were a BBC film crew, working on a documentary, entitled "Frozen Planet".
+The Guardian reports that 101 passengers, mainly United Kingdom citizens, were among the 184 aboard the trapped ship.
+The excursion was called the "Emperor Penguin Safari", and was arranged by an adventure travel firm called Exodus.
+Three of the UK passengers were a BBC film crew, working on a documentary, entitled Frozen Planet.
 The ship was placed a few days behind schedule but not endangered.